On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Introduction

 There are in general two families of solutions to the ERS problem in 1D, following two different approaches.
-All existing solutions have the same asymptotic time complexity of $O(\log \Delta)$.
 The first approach is based on error correction codes (ECC).
 Solutions taking this approach include BCH3~\cite{rusu-jour}, EH3~\cite{feigenbaum}, and RM7~\cite{calderbank}.
 This approach has two drawbacks.
 First, it works only when the target distribution $X$ is Rademacher.
 Second, although it guarantees $3$-wise (in the case of BCH3 and EH3) or $7$-wise (in the case of RM7) independence among the underlying RVs, almost all empirical independence beyond that is destroyed.
+In addition, RM7 is very slow in practice~\cite{rusu-jour}.

-The second approach is based on a data structure called dyadic simulation tree (DST) that we will describe in~\autoref{sec:dst1D}.
+The second approach is based on a data structure called dyadic simulation tree (DST), which we will describe in~\autoref{sec:dst1D}.
 The DST-based approach was first briefly mentioned in~\cite{dyahist} and later fully developed in~\cite{1ddyadic}.
-The DST-based approach is better than the ECC-based approach in that it supports a wider range of target distributions including Gaussian, Cauchy, Rademacher~\cite{1ddyadic} and Poisson (to be shown in~\autoref{sec:poi2d}), and provides stronger and more flexible independence guarantees at lower computational costs, as will be elaborated in~\autoref{sec:kwise}.
+The DST-based approach is better than the ECC-based approach in two aspects.
+First, it supports a wider range of target distributions including Gaussian, Cauchy, Rademacher~\cite{1ddyadic}, and Poisson (see~\autoref{sec:2ddyasim}).
+Second, it provides stronger independence guarantees at a low computational cost.
+For example, when implemented using the tabulation hashing scheme~\cite{tabulation5wise}, it guarantees $5$-wise independence at a much lower computational cost than RM7~\cite{1ddyadic}.
+We will describe a nontrivial generalization of this result to $2$D in~\autoref{sec:kwise}.